Simple tables use a question-style syntax where the type

 . - Simple tables also support more "interactive" input types such as stars, radio stars, sliders, and radio sliders.

-- Answer options, rows, and columns can be created with inline lists (within the table's code like Q1 above) or pulled in from set lists (standalone lists), derived lists (from another question), or spreadsheets.
+. - Answer options, rows, and columns can be created with inline lists (within the table's code like Q1 above) or pulled in from set lists (standalone lists), derived lists (from another question), or sheets.

 ,rowsfrom